pepa65/twofat/README.md

 * Display codes of names matching regex, which auto-refresh.
 * Add, rename, delete entry, reveal secret, copy code to clipboard.
 * Import entries from CSV.
+* Displays well in 80-colums (or more) terminals.
+Maximum NAME length is set to 17.

 ## Build
 ```shell